-NBA Rumors: Mavericks Trading Dennis Smith Jr, Suns, Magic As Top Destinations, Per ‘ESPN’s Wojnarowski
+NBA Rumors: Mavericks Trading Dennis Smith, Jr, Suns, Magic As Top Destinations, Per ‘ESPN’s Wojnarowski

 — Bleacher Report (@BleacherReport) January 15, 2019

-They tried to inquire about Terry Rozier’s availability via trade, but the Boston Celtics don’t have any plan of moving the young point guard as they see him as insurance for Kyrie Irving.
-Dennis Smith Jr. will be a great addition to the Suns, giving them a starting caliber point guard who fits the timeline of the face of the franchise, Devin Booker.
-In 28 games he played this season, Smith Jr. is averaging 12.6 points, 3.9 assists, and 1.4 steals on 44.3 percent shooting from the field and 37.5 percent shooting from beyond the arc.
+They tried to inquire about Terry Rozier’s availability via trade, but the Boston Celtics don’t have any plan of moving the young point guard, as they see him as insurance for Kyrie Irving.
+Dennis Smith, Jr. will be a great addition to the Suns, giving them a point guard who fits the timeline of the face of the franchise, Devin Booker.
+In the 28 games he has played this season, Smith, Jr. is averaging 12.6 points, 3.9 assists, and 1.4 steals on 44.3 percent shooting from the field, and 37.5 percent shooting from beyond the arc.

-The same thing goes for the rebuilding Magic, who have the 31-year-old D.J.
+The same thing goes for the rebuilding Magic, who have 31-year-old D.J.
 Augustin serving as their starting point guard.
-As of now, it remains unknown what type of trade assets the Mavericks want in a potential deal involving Dennis Smith Jr. Expect more rumors to circulate as the February NBA trade deadline approaches.
+As of now, it remains unknown what type of trade assets the Mavericks want in a potential deal involving Dennis Smith, Jr. Expect more rumors to circulate as the February NBA trade deadline approaches.